Catherine de Medici and the chateau of Chenonceau

 Besides her active life at the Court of France and the birth of her children (Francis II, Elizabeth de France, Claude de France, Louis de France, and also Charles IX, Henry III, Marguerite de France…), Catherine de Medici also dealt with the vast domain of Chaumont-sur-Loire.
 After the death of her french husband, King Henry II, she decided to take the chateau of Chenonceau from Diane de Poitiers, the king’s mistress and rival to Catherine.

 Diane was at the origin of the building of the Renaissance style chateau and had a garden created (named “the garden of Diane”).
 Later, Catherine de Medici decided to have a gallery built over the river making this chateau unique and delightful.
 Another garden was added to the first one (named “Catherine’s garden”).
 Two other buildings were completed during that period of time.
+Since 2019, its apothecary can also be discovered.

 Catherine also expanded the vineyards around the estate, which is now a famous AOC wine (Touraine Chenonceaux).
 Wine tasting is possible at the chateau inside the cellar (cave des domes) or in the wine estate nearby (la cave du Père Auguste).